SiliconLabs/matter_extension/provision/README.md

 4. Generates default values for the SPAKE2+ arguments, if necessary.
 5. Saves the input parameters as a JSON file (`latest.json` in the local folder, or the file indicated by `--output`).
 5. Flashes the Generator Firmware (GFW) onto the device, if required.
-6. Sends the provisioned data to the targed device using the selected channel and protocol.
+6. Sends the provisioned data to the targeted device using the selected channel and protocol.
 7. Flashes the Production Firmware (PFW), if provided the inputs.

 ## Provision Protocol